progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Many groups switch to Git because of this ability to have multiple teams working in parallel, merging the different lines of work late in the process.
 The ability of smaller subgroups of a team to collaborate via remote branches without necessarily having to involve or impede the entire team is a huge benefit of Git.
 The sequence for the workflow you saw here is something like Figure 5-15.-->

-Viele Teams wechseln zu Git, weil es auf einfache Weise ermöglicht, verschiedene Teams parallel an verschiedenen Entwicklungslinien zu arbeiten, die erst später im Prozeß integriert werden.
+Viele Teams wechseln zu Git, weil es auf einfache Weise ermöglicht, verschiedene Teams parallel an verschiedenen Entwicklungslinien zu arbeiten, die erst später im Prozess integriert werden.
 Ein riesiger Vorteil von Git besteht darin, dass man in kleinen Teilgruppen über externe Branches zusammenarbeiten kann, ohne dass dazu notwendig wäre, das gesamte Team zu involvieren und möglicherweise aufzuhalten.
 Der Ablauf dieser Art von Workflow kann wie folgt dargestellt werden (Bild 5-15).

 <!--Figure 5-15.
 Basic sequence of this managed-team workflow.-->